cloudoperators/greenhouse/docs/getting-started/operations/ownership.md

 By identifying the owner of a resource it is possible to route operational tasks on the resource to the owner.

-Additionally, `Ownership` enables the [Authorization Webhook](./../authorization-webhook) to enforce support-group-scoped access control, ensuring that users and service accounts can only access resources owned by their support-group.
+Additionally, `Ownership` enables the [Authorization Webhook](./../authorization-webhook) to enforce support-group-scoped access control for `greenhouse.sap` API-group resources when RBAC does not already allow the request.
+RBAC can still grant broader read access, and core resources such as `Secrets` are authorized by RBAC only.

 ## How is Ownership achieved